soatdev-it/mslearn-tailspin-spacegame-web/README.md

 --
 One issue that occured and needs to be investigated is the devcontainer rebuild not performing the tasks in the Dockerfile.
 The synptome was Error message: "No agent found for pool Default".
 This was a known bug in the agent version that was used in codespace but the container was never rebuilt with my new specs.
 Check if full rebuild fixes the issue.
+Minor change to check if new pipeline yml is used

 # Contributing